 Director Independence.
-Under the Marketplace Rules of The Nasdaq Stock Market, LLC (the "Marketplace Rules"), IAC's board of directors has a responsibility to make an affirmative determination that those members of the board who serve as independent directors do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
-In connection with the independence determinations described below, in February 2021 and February 2022, IAC's board of directors reviewed information regarding transactions, relationships and arrangements relevant to independence, including those required by the Marketplace Rules.
+Under the Marketplace Rules of The Nasdaq Stock Market, LLC ("Nasdaq"), IAC's Board has a responsibility to make an affirmative determination that those members of the board who serve as independent directors do not have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director.
+In connection with the independence determinations described below, in February 2022 and February 2023, IAC's Board reviewed information regarding transactions, relationships and arrangements relevant to independence, including those required by the Marketplace Rules.
 This information is obtained from director responses to questionnaires circulated by IAC management, as well as from IAC records and publicly available information.
 Following these determinations, IAC management monitors those transactions, relationships and arrangements that were relevant to such determinations, as well as periodically solicits updated information potentially relevant to independence from internal personnel and directors, to determine whether there have been any developments that could potentially have an adverse impact on prior independence determinations.